 Gradually lower your mower height as the mowing season winds down, finishing off with a nice, close cut.
 Shorter blade height helps prevent snow mold or fungus from developing.

-Grass growth may be slowing down, but the roots are still hard at it.
-A good feeding of fertilizer goes to the roots, helping them grow deeper, making for a strong spring start.
+Grass growth may be slowing, but the roots are busy as ever.
+Spread a good of fertilizer to help roots grow deeper, so they start spring strong.

 Like grass roots, weed roots are best hit in the fall for the spring lawn you want.
-Apply weed killer before the snow flies to help keep the weeds from returning come spring.
+Apply weed killer before snow falls to help keep the weeds from returning come spring.

 Seed bare spots

 Fall’s cooler temperatures are perfect for nurturing new grass.
-If you’ve treated for weeds, wait three to four weeks after to plant seed.
+If you’ve treated for weeds, wait three to four weeks before planting seed.

-Pulling out plugs of soil with aeration helps a compacted lawn loosen up, letting grass roots spread out and grow deeper and stronger.
+Pulling out plugs of soil with a lawn aerator helps a compacted lawn loosen up, letting grass roots spread out and grow deeper and stronger.

 Get those leaves raked into a pile worthy of hours of play before you bag them up or spread them for composting.
 You also can recycle their goodness by mowing and mulching them.